Reaching out to us:

 Students who wish to have face-to-face support are kindly asked to request an appointment so that a suitable meeting location is identified.

-Below you will find information about services which will help you to settle when you arrive in Malta.
+Below you will find information about services which will help you to prepare for travel and to settle in Malta.

 There are a number of ways you can travel in Malta.
 Public buses are known as ‘Tal-Linja’.
 They cover all of Malta and Gozo.
 Students may apply for the Tallinja card for reduced fares.
 We also suggest that you download the Tallinja App from your mobile app store.

-Private taxi services are also easily accessible and offer competitive rates.
+Private taxi services are also easily accessible, and offer competitive rates.
 Most can be booked via apps that you can download onto your phone.
-We recommend that students book in advance or plan their return when going out to ensure that they are not left stranded in unfamiliar places.
+We recommend that students book in advance or plan your return when going out.
+This is to ensure that you are not left stranded in unfamiliar places.

 Please be aware that attending lectures is compulsory.
 If you miss lectures because you are either sick, travelling or any other reason, you must contact your lecturer to inform them about your absence.
 Attendance is tied to your e-Residence Permit and this can be revoked if your attendance is not in line with the required levels.
 Checks are frequently conducted.

 Foundation and Degree students, staying for more than 6 months, may be eligible to open a bank account with a local bank.

 It is important that new students activate their UM email account - @um.edu.mt.
 UM correspondence and notices will be sent to this account.
 You may set the UM account to forward received messages to another email account of your choice.

 Once you have activated your account, there are now two steps you need to follow.

 You need to present your original certificates for verification, and make sure you have the Acceptance Letter with you.